wak6817/colorscheme-webify/README.md

 ## use in your own project

-copy the generated css file to your website or app.
+copy the generated CSS file to your website or app.

 for example, if you want to use dracula modern: